christ47/Cucumber_BBC_Lab/README.md

 Capybara is a DSL which extends Selenium.
 It simulates scenarios for user stories and automates web application for behaviour driven development.

 Cucumber is a Behaviour Driven Development (BDD) tool.
 It is a tool that executes plain-text functional descriptions as automated tests.
-The language that Cucumber understands is called Gherkin
+The language that Cucumber understands is called Gherkin.

-RSpec is a Testing tool for Ruby, created for behavior-driven development.
+RSpec is a Testing tool for Ruby, created for behaviour-driven development.
 Focused on writing software that emphasizes the importance of self-documenting, executable tests that drive the development process from requirements analysis through acceptance testing.

 ## Data Table
-Regex was utilised to run a Scenario Outline with different pieces of data located in a database.
+Regex was utilised to run a Scenario Outline with different pieces of data located in a data table.
 Database rows contained the password and the their respective error.
 A grep identified the input variable, allowing for several scenarios to be run on a single step definition.